Agamal17/Scala-Chatbot/README.md

 # Scala-Chatbot
-Chatbot with web Interface built with Scala,
+Chatbot with web Interface built with Scala.